Why Having Three Kids Can Be the Hardest - Baby Chick

 Share

-#1 You’re Outnumbered
+1. You’re Outnumbered

 Okay, let’s start with the obvious first.
 While having two is a handful, having three kids means you and your partner are outnumbered.
 So, while you may have been able to split the getting ready to head out the door duties with your partner before, or you put one down to bed, and your partner gets the other one ready, you now have one more tiny human to add to the mix.

-#2 Going Out Alone With All Three Kids Gets Hard, Really Fast
+2. Going Out Alone Gets Hard Fast

-#3 There’s Never Enough Time in the Day
+3. There’s Never Enough Time

 While this rings true, no matter how many kids you have, you may resonate with this even more with three (or more).
 The more kids you have, the less time you feel like you have to get everything done.
 From soccer practice to newborn feeding to school drop-offs, the list is endless when you have three kids to care for.

 The good news?
-You will sleep again (eventually!)
+You will sleep again eventually.

-#5 The Money Factor
+6. The Money Factor Is Real

-Let’s face it — raising kids is expensive (really expensive), and the more you have, the more things cost.
+Let’s face it.
+Raising kids is expensive (really expensive), and the more you have, the more things cost.
 Things really start to add up, like daycare costs and the endless stock of diapers.
 Let’s not forget about the weekly Costco trip to accommodate the food needs of large families.

 Things can get pretty financially stressful the more kids you have, simply because everything costs a bit more as your family grows.